William Bostock: Later life

 Bostock and Jones represented the RAAF at the Japanese surrender aboard USS Missouri on 2 September 1945.
 RAAF Command was disbanded the same day.
 Bostock was one of several senior Air Force commanders summarily retired early in 1946, in his case six years before the compulsory retirement age of 60.
 Among the reasons for Bostock's dismissal were, according to private government papers, an "inability to work in harmony with certain other high ranking RAAF officers", and "lack of balance and appreciation of responsibility".
 He appealed the decision, citing a letter from MacArthur that described him as "one of the world's most successful airmen ... superior in every respect", but was unsuccessful.
 Newspapers raised questions about Bostock's departure, The Herald in Melbourne speculating on the part played by rivalries within the service.

-After his retirement from the military, Bostock went into journalism and become an aviation correspondent for The Herald.
+After his retirement from the military, Bostock went into journalism and became an aviation correspondent for The Herald.
 He wrote a series of articles criticising the Air Force's organisation and presenting his side of the story of RAAF Command, motivated partly by his belief that the official history of Australia in World War II would fail to adequately cover it.
 The articles caused considerable controversy and prompted the Minister for Air, Arthur Drakeford, to make a formal response in Federal Parliament, labelling Bostock's allegations "malicious and unjustified".